yliu120/vim-relatedfiles/README.md

 ### Details
 In the relatedfiles.vim, we set four keyboard mappings only:
-1. Switch to BUILD file: <leader>rb
+1. Switch to BUILD file: <leader>rb.

-2. Switch to Header file: <leader>rh
+2. Switch to Header file: <leader>rh.

-3. Switch to Source file: <leader>rc
+3. Switch to Source file: <leader>rc.

-4. Switch to Test file: <leader>rt
+4. Switch to Test file: <leader>rt.

 If files are not created, then we will provide several file names with different extensions to user.
 User can make an option and the file will be created in a new tab.
 If the file is not opened,